bcgov/data-publication/pages/metadata_providers_guide.md

 This document is meant for people who want to make metadata and data available through the BC Data Catalogue (BCDC).
 It does not contain any DataBC Program internal operational information.

+The BC Data Catalogue is available as a platform to host and share data and metadata for:
+* BC Government Ministries and the
+* Broader Public Sector (BPS).

+However there may be data and metadata associated with other organizations that has been catalogued by a member of either of the above groups.

 For recommendations on how to publish your data, please refer to the [Before you start](pages/before_you_start.md#before-you-start) and the [_Frequently Asked Questions_](pages/faq.md#frequently-asked-questions-faq) pages.

 Feel free to contact the [DataBC Data Architecture Services](mailto:databc.da@gov.bc.ca) team.